 For connecting the solar inverter to the battery, the battery’s positive terminal and the inverter’s positive terminal are connected, and the same is done for the negatives.

-8. Turn on the Inverter
+8. Turn on The Inverter

 Once everything is set up, you can turn on the inverter to use clean energy!